 A selection of non-alcoholic beverages and snacks will be served before and after the event.

-While the main floor is accessible but the washrooms are located on the lower level and only accessible via stairs.
+While the main floor is accessible the washrooms are located on the lower level and only accessible via stairs.

 Host Bio – Dawn Laing: